eclipse-cyclonedds/cyclonedds/README.md

 install git cmake openjdk maven`` should get you a long way.
 On macOS, ``brew install maven cmake`` and downloading and installing the JDK is easiest.

 The Java-based components are the preprocessor and a configurator tool.
 The run-time libraries are pure C code, so there is no need to have Java available on "target" machines.
-If desired, it is possible to do a build without Java or Maven installed by defining ``BUILD_IDLC=NO`` and ``BUILD_CONFTOOL=NO``, but that effectively only gets you the core library.
+If desired, it is possible to do a build without Java or Maven installed by defining ``BUILD_IDLC=NO``, but that effectively only gets you the core library.
 For the current [ROS2 RMW layer](https://github.com/ros2/rmw_cyclonedds), that is sufficient.

 To obtain Eclipse Cyclone DDS, do